 You can configure backup copy jobs that will copy backups created with Veeam Agent for Linux to a secondary backup repository.

 Backup copy jobs treat Veeam Agent for Linux backups as usual backup files.
-The backup copy job setup and processing procedures practically do not differ from the regular ones.
-To learn more about backup copy jobs, see Veeam Backup & Replication Documentation.
+The backup copy job setup and processing procedures practically do not differ from the same procedures for a backup copy job that processes VM backups.
+To learn more about backup copy jobs, see the Backup Copy section in the Veeam Backup & Replication User Guide.

 Restoring Data from Copies of Veeam Agent Backups